vicinity-gaming/discord-voice-bot/README.md

 Determines whether the bot will log debug info to the console (as the debug event triggers).
 The debug mode can only be activated by setting this environment variable to `true`; anything else will not enable debug mode.

+`RUN_WITHOUT_MYSQL`
+Allows the bot to start without trying to connect to a MySQL database.
+This option will only cause an effect when it is set exactly to `true`.

 ## Config file

 The configuration file contains all the relevant information to allow the bot to work properly and its schema is defined